Surrogate Frequently Asked Questions

 How Much Do Surrogate Mothers Get Paid?

-At California Surrogacy Center the average surrogate mother compensation is somewhere between $40,000 and $50,000.
-This is for first-time surrogate mothers, as repeat surrogate mothers typically get paid between $50,000 and $65,000.
+At California Surrogacy Center, the average surrogate mother compensation is somewhere between $40,000 and $50,000.
+This is for first-time surrogate mothers, as repeat surrogate mothers typically get paid between $50,000 and $83,000.
 Surrogate mothers also receive life insurance, health insurance, as well as a $6,000-$8,000 benefits package, and are eligible to be reimbursed for any out-of-pocket costs like medical co-pays, maternity clothing, travel expenses, and legal fees.

-What are the Surrogate Qualifications?
+What are the Surrogate Mother Requirements?

 Do I Get to Choose the Parents I Will Become a Surrogate For?

-The process of matching a surrogate mother with parents is a very complicated, important, and well-researched decision, and the surrogate mother will definitely be involved.
+The process of matching a surrogate with intended parents is a complicated, important, and well-researched decision, and the surrogate mother will definitely be involved.
 First, the intended parents select the surrogate mother.
 Then, the surrogate is notified and is given the opportunity to request different intended parents.
 At California Surrogacy Center, we have found it is rare that the surrogate requests different intended parents, though.

 How Long Does the Surrogacy Process Take?